IceOne-i/Wavelink-Nextcord/README.md

 </div>

-Wavelink is a robust and powerful Lavalink wrapper for [Discord.py](https://github.com/Rapptz/discord.py) Wavelink features a fully asynchronous API that's intuitive and easy to use.
+Wavelink is a robust and powerful Lavalink wrapper for nextcord Wavelink features a fully asynchronous API that's intuitive and easy to use.